JoshMarino/gazebo_and_ros_control/README.md

 The first tutorial on "Using a URDF in Gazebo" describes the required and optional sections of a URDF.
 It then goes onto explaining the `rrbot.xacro` file to help build the URDF.

 The second tutorial, "using Gazebo plugins with ROS", indroduces several plugins available in gazebo_plugins.
-These plugis are what enable URDFs to to be used in the Gazebo environement.
+These plugins are what enable URDFs to to be used in the Gazebo environment.
 Two plugins for the camera and hokuyo laser were explained in the `rrbot.gazebo` file, and used in our project.

-The third tutorial, "ROS Control", briefly covers the data flow between ros_control and gazebo.
+The third tutorial, "ROS Control", briefly covers the data flow between ros_control and Gazebo.
 It then delves into using ros_control with a gazebo plug-in to simulate a robot's controllers.
 A .yaml configuratiom file is first described within a roslaunch file for loading the ROS parameters.
 Next, the launch file is roslaunched and the position of the joints are controlled by publishing to their corresponding topic and through using rqt_gui.

 #### Tutorial Changes for ROS Indigo ####
 * The first tutorial begins with some prerequisites before it dives into the URDF usage in Gazebo.
 If you have already done a full ROS install on your computer, you do not need to install Gazebo.
 The full install will install a version of Gazebo on your system.
-Installing Gazebo again will create dependancy conflicts within your catkin workspace.This   issue will manifest itself only when you are rebuilding your workspace after downloading, cloning, or creating new    packages.
+Installing Gazebo again will create dependancy conflicts within your catkin workspace.
+This issue will manifest itself only when you are rebuilding your workspace after downloading, cloning, or creating new packages.

 * Another issue that you will face when following the prerequisite steps is parsing URDF files in Indigo.
 The answer to this issue can be found [here](http://wiki.ros.org/urdf) under "New in Indigo" in section 5.1 "Verification".
 You will need to run

   > sudo apt-get install liburdfdom-tools

  in order to parse URDF files in Indigo.

-* In order to successfuly complete the thrid tutorial on ROS Control in Indigo, an adjustment needs to be made in the   `rrbot.xacro` files.
+* In order to successfuly complete the thrid tutorial on ROS Control in Indigo, an adjustment needs to be made in the `rrbot.xacro` file.
 The ammendments are shown below in lines 3-5 and 14-16, denoted with ##change##.

 ```
 1)  <transmission name="tran1">